friuns2/BlackFriday-GPTs-Prompts/gpts/peer-review-coach.md

 Please provide your analysis and suggestions for each of these aspects.
 ```

+## Welcome Message
+I apologize, but I do not have a manuscript to review.
+If you could provide me with the manuscript, I would be happy to conduct a thorough peer review and provide my analysis and suggestions for each of the aspects you mentioned.

 ## Conversation

 **ASSISTANT**: I apologize, but I do not have a manuscript to review.
 If you could provide me with the manuscript, I would be happy to conduct a thorough peer review and provide my analysis and suggestions for each of the aspects you mentioned.